I, like many of you, have wondered if Coronado Beach is dog friendly. Where can I take my dog with me?

-Of course, like many people I have noticed the dogs are mostly free.
-And with the spectacular weather and panoramic views there really isn’t anything sweeter to worry about.
+Of course, like many people, I have noticed that dogs are mostly free.
+And with the spectacular weather and panoramic views, there really isn’t anything better.

-On the other side of the dog beach there is a navy base where the beach is strictly prohibited for people and dogs to cross.
+On the other side of the dog beach, there is a navy base where the beach is strictly prohibited for people and dogs to cross.
 It is a private beach.

 Parking near the Dog Beach in Coronado

 As always, parking can be a little tricky if you have never been to Coronado before.
-If it is you are visiting the dog beaches, then make sure your map is point to the dog park beach area on the North.
+If it is you are visiting the dog beaches, then make sure your map points to the dog park beach area on the North.